ZAZU AFRICA

 Key Constraints

-- Varying device performance and connectivity
+• Device diversity — Varying device performance and patchy connectivity across the user base.

 Approach

-Worked closely with the team to understand how mobile money operated locally and how users currently managed finances. - Friction Mapping
+1. Research & Domain Immersion Worked closely with the team to understand how mobile money operated locally and how users currently managed finances day-to-day.

 Key Product Decisions

-- Prioritized transaction clarity over feature density
+• Prioritised transaction clarity over feature density — users needed confidence, not complexity.

 Outcomes

-- Successfully launched the wallet
+• Successfully launched the wallet.

-- Achieved #1 Finance App ranking in Zambia (at time of release)
+• Achieved #1 Finance App ranking in Zambia (at time of release).

-- Improved onboarding clarity and user confidence
+• Improved onboarding clarity and user confidence.

-- Established a scalable design foundation
+• Established a scalable design foundation.

 Reflection